k2-fsa/sherpa-ncnn/README.md

   ./sherpa-ncnn-2022-09-30/test_wavs/0.wav

 # If you are using Windows, please use ./build/bin/Release/sherpa-ncnn

+# If you get encoding issues on Windows, please run
+#  CHCP 65001
+# in you commandline window.
 ```

 To do speech recognition in real-time with a microphone, run: